Can You Spot All the Errors in Trump’s ‘Consensual Presidency’ Tweet?

-Last week Twitter explained that President Trump will not be kicked off the social media platform, even if he keeps using it to threaten nuclear war.
+Last week Twitter explained that President Trump will not be kicked off the social-media platform, even if he keeps using it to threaten nuclear war.

 Since we’re stuck with Trump’s tweets, we might as well have some fun with them.
 On Sunday night Trump posted some more fodder for a very frightening, adult version of our favorite pastime from the pediatrician’s waiting room: Highlights magazine’s “What’s Wrong?” feature.
 Try to spot all the mistakes in the two tweets below, then check out the answer key below!

 • Trump is quoting a new opinion piece from the New York Post’s Michael Goodwin.
-Goodwin wrote: “his is turning out to be an enormously consequential presidency.”
+Goodwin wrote: “His is turning out to be an enormously consequential presidency.”
 Nineteen-plus women say Trump has been anything but consensual.

 • These tweets were posted in the middle of the Golden Globes, where the theme was standing up against workplace harassment.